The Charming Monster, Francoise Sagan

 Nicolson added 50,000 words of his own to Vita’s 20,000 word account, changing her title from Portrait of a Lesbian Relationship to Portrait of a Marriage.
 In so doing, he set their affair within the context of Vita’s long marriage with Harold, recasting her love story as heterosexual, one that triumphed over infatuation.
 ‘It is a love story,’ he wrote, ‘not the love between Vita Sackville-West and Violet Trefusis, as many people assumed, but between Vita and my father Harold’.
 Nicolson portrayed his father as a rock, whose understanding had saved the marriage.

 Naturally in the telling of this story Nicolson favoured his mother’s character over that of Violet.
-Diana Souhami, Vita and Violet’s biographer, said that when she met Nicolson to discuss her book, he said, ‘Remember Violet was evil’.
+Diana Souhami, Violet’s biographer, said that when she met Nicolson to discuss her book, he said, ‘Remember Violet was evil’.
 But he did accept that Souhami, in her book Mrs Keppel and her Daughter, wished to restore Violet on a more even footing with Vita.
 Souhami describes their tryst as a story of adultery; aristocratic families rife with hypocrisy, and a lesson in how not to conduct a lesbian relationship.

 Prince Igor – Polovstian Dances by Alexander Borodin, Conductor: Valery Gergiev, Kirov Theater Orchestra